XenoverseUp/react-clamped/README.md

 - isClamped : Boolean
     This prop determines if the text should be truncated.
 The "**isClamped**" can be used in both "Clamped" component as a prop and in "useClamped" hook as an object entry.
 This prop can be very handy if you want to make a "show more" button.
 The default value if **true**.

+*   This is the first list item.
+*   Here's the second list item.

+    I need to add another paragraph below the second list item.

+*   And here's the third list item.

 ## License

 MIT © [XenoverseUp](https://github.com/XenoverseUp)